Music library clustering

 Samples

-For demonstration purposes, as dataset (that does not push browser bandwidth and SVG rendering limits) we pick 50 random songs from 20 genres.
+For demonstration purposes, as dataset (that does not push browser bandwidth and SVG rendering limits) we pick 50 random songs from 20 arbitrary genres.

 Input genre sorting and colorization